2016 Bolivian constitutional referendum: Aftermath

+In January 2017, Morales expelled Foreign Relationships Minister David Choquehuanca from his cabinet for suggesting he should be MAS Presidential candidate after the referendum's results.

 In September 2017 the Movement for Socialism applied to the Plurinational Constitutional Court to abolish term limits.
 In November the court ruled in favour of their abolition, citing the American Convention on Human Rights.
 The ruling allowed Morales to run for re-election in the 2019 elections.